HenriqueVazquez/MyBestUsers/README.md

 ## Available Scripts

-In the project directory, you can run:
+<p>In the project directory, you can run:</p>
+<p>No diretorio do projeto, você pode rodar:</p>

 ### `yarn android` or  `yarn ios`
+### `yarn android` ou  `yarn ios`

-Runs the app in the development mode.\
+<p>Runs the app in the development mode.
-Adjust the .env file with the ip of your host, to perform the debug with reactotron
+Adjust the .env file with the ip of your host, to perform the debug with reactotron</p>
+<p>Para rodar o app em modo de desenvolvedor,  é preciso ajustar ajustar o ip do host no arquivo .env, é possivel debugar pelo reactotron</p>

-The page will reload when you make changes.\
-You may also see any lint errors in the reactotron.
+<p>The page will reload when you make changes.
+You may also see any errors in the reactotron.</p>
+<p>A pagina será atualizada quando ocorrer qualquer atualização, qualuer erro pode ser verificado pelo reactotron</p>

 ## :rocket: Sobre o desafio